 In 1963, St. John’s moved to its present location at 1811 Lincoln Way East, Chambersburg, PA after erecting a church complex at a cost of approximately $850,000.

 In 1999, St. John’s United Church of Christ celebrated its 150th Anniversary.
-Today, the staff and more than seven hundred members of St. John’s are committed to continuing to build on their strong tradition of serving the congregation and the community, in the name of our Lord, Jesus Christ.
+Today, the staff and members of St. John’s are committed to continuing to build on their strong tradition of serving the congregation and the community, in the name of our Lord, Jesus Christ.

 St. John’s United Church of Christ